Dickens in Italy

 Melissa Holton – Offline Editor (Dickens In Italy - Episode 2)

 I was really pleased to be part of the team for Dickens In Italy.
-Dickens In Italy is a real personal voyage so we tried to reflect something of the man himself alongside what he thought about the two cities that he visited during Episode 2.
-He saw Venice as if in a dream where the images dissolve together rather like a Victorian magic lantern show.
+It's a real personal voyage so we tried to reflect something of the man himself alongside what he thought about the cities that he visited in our episode.
+Dickens saw Venice as if in a dream where the images elide into each other rather like a Victorian magic lantern show.
 To reflect that we used lots of blurred dissolves and slowed the shots down to make them more dreamlike.
 Venice had a classical feel to it with many beautiful shots of sunrises over the water or of the Piazza San Marco or the Doge’s Palace where we let the shots breathe.
 By contrast Naples had a completely different, chaotic and energetic feel.
 Dickens was intrigued by the theatricality of the city and describes the streets as being full of life.
 David Harewood was filmed walking around eating a variety of foodstuffs and the brief was to think Brad Pitt in Oceans 11!
 So, we started Naples with a bang and used some funky music to go with a montage of the city, David and quick passage of Dickens which worked well.

 We used Avid Media Composer for the overall edit and then Adobe After Effects for a few specific pieces.
 For example, there is a section in Venice when David visits the magic lantern show.
 The whole reason was to show the slides dissolving into each other as Dickens describes, but the moment wasn’t captured on film, so we created that using After Effects.